MynherVanKoek/AMLD_2020_MLflow/README.md

 # Introduction to MLflow: managing the ML lifecycle from experimentation to deployment
+Developing adequate machine learning models involves a lot of experimentation where different models or tools are tested, modified, discarded or eventually accepted.
+During this process, however, any history or traceable development that lead to the latest model may get lost since models usually are not being versioned continuously and their performance is not being stored.
+Results may then no longer be reproducible.

+In this workshop, we will introduce MLflow and show how you can integrate this model management framework into the ML lifecycle, from tracking experiments to eventually deploying models.

 ## Prerequisites
 * To run code and set up environments: Python 3